Diploma in Therapeutic Counselling

 - Library membership: Our library provides a range of reading material relevant to all aspects of counselling training.
 Short term loan access to all of the books included on the reading list (other books can be requested)

-- Access to wi-fi and printing facilities for research and presentations from your own tablets, mobiles and laptops etc
+- Access to wi-fi for research and presentations from your own tablets, mobiles and laptops etc

 - Access to a personal study room (at non-course times) for personal reading, study time/small group presentation preparations etc